Florida lawyer stripped naked at bar, refused to put on clothes, deputies say - NewsBreak

 Deputies were called to Beach Lounge & Billiards at about 2:15 a.m.
 Friday morning, where they found Kelly Elkins “unclothed and completely naked,” the affidavit said.
 Several people were in the bar at the time.

-Elkins, 49, also identifies herself as a licensed attorney on her LinkedIn page.Alabama could soon have drive-thru alcohol sales
+Elkins, 49, also identifies herself as a licensed attorney on her LinkedIn page.FLDE cancels Florida Blue Alert for sex offender

 According to the police report, Elkins had arrived at the bar “intoxicated to the point the manager refused to serve her.”
 Police said they told Elkins to get dressed several times, but she would only put on a hoodie, and kept the zipper down.
 She refused to put on pants, saying she was too tired to do so, police said.